felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 ---

+# Thanks

-Thank you to Alexandre Désilets-Benoit for giving me my X.
+Thanks to Alexandre Désilets-Benoit for giving me my X.

-Thank you to Mathieu Frenette for teaching me the fold.
+Thanks to Mathieu Frenette for teaching me the fold.

-Thank you Gene Kim for writing the books that gave me my *Aha!* moment.
+Thanks to Gene Kim for writing the books that gave me my *Aha!* moment.

+Thanks to Matt Morris for walking me through what would become my learning system.

-Thank **you** for giving this text a chance.
+And **thank you** for giving this text a chance.

 ---